sodadata/soda-core/docs/documentation/concepts.md

       - invalid_percentage == 0
 ```

 To **scan** your data, you use the `soda scan` CLI command.
-Soda SQL uses the input in the Scan YAML file to prepare SQL queries that it runs against the data in a table in a warehouse.
+Soda SQL uses the input in the scan YAML file to prepare SQL queries that it runs against the data in a table in a warehouse.
 All tests return true or false; if true, the test passed and you know your data is sound; if false, the test fails which means the scan discovered data that falls outside the expected or acceptable parameters you defined in your test.

 ## Soda SQL operation

 Imagine you have installed Soda SQL, you have run the `soda create` command to set up your Warehouse and env_vars YAML files, and you have added your warehouse login credentials to the env_vars YAML.
-You have run `soda analyze`, and you have some new Scan YAML files in your `/tables` directory that map to tables in your database.
+You have run `soda analyze`, and you have some new scan YAML files in your `/tables` directory that map to tables in your database.
 You are ready to scan!

 The following image illustrates what Soda SQL does when you initiate a scan.

 ![soda-operation](../assets/images/soda-operation.png){:height="800px" width="800px"}

 You trigger a scan using the `soda scan` CLI command from your [warehouse directory]({% link documentation/glossary.md %}#warehouse-directory).
-The scan specifies which Warehouse YAML and Scan YAML files to use, which amounts to telling it which table in which warehouse to scan.
+The scan specifies which Warehouse YAML and scan YAML files to use, which amounts to telling it which table in which warehouse to scan.

-Soda SQL uses the tests in the Scan YAML to prepare SQL queries that it runs on the tables in your warehouse.
+Soda SQL uses the tests in the scan YAML to prepare SQL queries that it runs on the tables in your warehouse.
 When Soda SQL runs a scan, it performs the following actions:
 - fetches column metadata (column name, type, and nullable)
 - executes a single aggregation query that computes aggregate metrics for multiple columns, such as `missing`, `min`, or `max`
 - for each column, executes several more queries, including `distinct_count`, `unique_count`, and `valid_count`